simbadSid/BlaBlaCar_Technical_Test/README.md

 They allow to check the functional correctness of the code.
 Other scenarios are used for the high number of instruction and/or mowers.
-All these tests are based on JUnit and may be executed using However, a different input file may be specified using
+All these tests are based on JUnit and may be executed using
 ```
 java -jar dist/lib/BlaBlaCar_TechnicalTest-1.0.jar
 ```